OWASP/threat-dragon/docs/development/testing/adhoc.md

 ## Desktop server
 The desktop application uses electron as the back-end server.
-Use command `pnpm start:desktop` to run the application in development mode, it will rebuild and launch when source files are changed.
+Use command `npm run start:desktop` to run the application in development mode, it will rebuild and launch when source files are changed.

 ## Front-end application